-A Quick Glance at the GED Test
+Chapter 1 A Quick Glance at the GED Test

-The recently revised test is in line with current Grade 12 standards in the United States and meets the College and Career Readiness Standards for Adult Education.
-The GED test also covers the Common Core Standards, used by 41 states.
-These standards are based on the actual expectations stated by employers and postsecondary institutions.
+The GED test meets current Grade 12 standards in the United States and meets the College and Career Readiness Standards for Adult Education.

 The GED test measures whether you understand what high school seniors across the country have studied before they graduate.
 Employers seek better-educated employees.
 Colleges want to make sure students are qualified.
 When you pass the GED test, you earn a high school equivalency diploma that can open many doors for you - perhaps doors that you don't even know exist at this point.